Dispute Boards: fast solutions during project execution

 Applicable for major works, such as infrastructure projects, real estate and commercial developments.

-Dispute Boards have 1-3 adjudicators.
-They may be lawyers, engineers or architects
+Dispute Boards have one to three adjudicators, who may be lawyers, engineers, or architects.

 The adjudicators issue written recommendations to prevent or resolve disagreements between the parties.